StorkST/Russian-Learning-Tools/content/posts/core-verbs-of-russian.md

 After a short introduction to vocabulary aquisition using words frequency, I will bring in a tool to work on russian verbs.

 #### Vocabulary acquisition
-Vocabulary learning of a foreign language vocabulary can be active (e.g. learning a list of new words) or incidental through context (e.g. through speach, reading, movies).
+Vocabulary acquisition of a foreign language vocabulary can be active (e.g. learning a list of new words) or incidental through context (e.g. through speach, reading, movies).
 Each approach has its limitations and obviously they should be used in a complementary way.

 Concerning the benefit of active learning of vocabulary, here is a quote from [2013, Corpus-based vocabulary lists for language learners for nine languages](http://corpus.leeds.ac.uk/serge/publications/2014-LREV-kelly.pdf):